TobiasRitter/Data-Mining-Algorithms/README.md

 # dm-algorithms

 The goal of this project is to exemplify various algorithms useful for Data Mining in a functional programming style.
+It contains supervised and unsupervised algorithms discussed during the *Data Mining and Machine Learning* lecture at DHBW Stuttgart.

 ## License